Quantmetrics770/website/content/english/contact/_index.md

 ### Why you should contact us!
-Our team of expert pharmacometricians and data scientists will define your specific needs and will assist you in every step of your drug development journey to make it a success.
+Our team of expert pharmacokineticists and pharmacometricians will help you define your specific needs and will assist you in every step of your drug development journey to make it a success.

 * **Phone: +972-54-888-6327**
 * **Mail: info@quantmetrics.org**
-* **Address: Namir 68, Tel Aviv - Yafo, Israel**
+* **Address: Tel Aviv - Yafo, Israel**